duc110789/English/voa1.md

 ### VOA special English agriculture report
 Today, we have a test for you, a vocabulary quiz.
 The words or later to accurature.

-We sort with to question about term for plans.
+We sort with two question about term for plants.
 Ready

-First question:
-What do we call a plan the leave on the one year or one rounding season.
-That kind of planed it call an anywhere.
+First question: What do we call a plant that lives only one year or one growing season.
+That kind of plant is called an annual.

 You can probably gets next question.
 What do we call of plan the produces new road year after year.
 Plans a keep going back or called ..

 Now we are going to ask some questions about term for like stop.

 What is another name for a male cow a both, right.
 Well a both can just mean a male cow, they are not has produce ..move

 If the animal was ...
 The name for it is what the answer at still.
 Next question

 What is another name for a young cow that should be easy will just said it A young cow is the calf.
 But we have special name for a young female cow is specially ... has not calf ..

 What is that name the answer.
 I helpful maybe you new that but can you spelling this question is just for our radio listener heifer is spelled HEIFER.